crazycooky77/ci_projects/README.md

 #### Wave
 - Wave provides a contrast error for the H1 header of the website.
 Due to the CSS border added, the text is legible, despite the font colour being essentially transparent.
 This was a stylistic choice to leave as-is.

-- Wave also provides an error for the newsletter sign-up email field, as no label is included.
-This was left out on purpose, and again a stylistic choice.

 ## Deployment